hodgesmr/FindGitHubEmail/README.md

 The above will return the best guess of the email based on the user's event log.

-You can also see all possibilities: `findGitHubEmail -a hodgesmr`
+Print all emails in the user's event log: `findGitHubEmail -e hodgesmr`

 Or cross-check the discovered emails with the user's Gravatar ID: `findGitHubEmail -g hodgesmr`